ogmini/Notepad-Tabstate-Buffer/README.md

 ![Screenshot of Insertion](https://github.com/ogmini/Notepad-Tabstate-Buffer/blob/main/Insert-Chunk.png)

 00 - unsigned LEB128 denoting position of 0
-00 - 0 denotes no deletion
+00 - unsigned LEB128 denoting number of characters deleted
-01 - 1 denotes addition of 1 character
+01 - unsigned LEB128 denoting number of characters added (In this case 1)
 61 00 - character 'a'
 BB 06 C7 CC - Unknown, possibly a hash/CRC of the position and character?